 Continue in the same direction on a grassy path across the meadow, waymarked with a few wooden posts.
 As you approach some trees follow the path round to the right, past a vehicle barrier and across a footbridge over the infant River Eden12.
 Continue through a metal gate, past a small allotment and between houses.
 At the end turn left onto a residential street (Granville Road).

-At the end of Granville Road keep left to continue on Gresham Road, past Oxted Library to a T-junction by Tandridge Council offices.
-Turn right onto Station Road East, soon passing several possible tea places (eg. Costa Coffee and Coughlans Bakery) on the right.
+At the end of Granville Road keep left to go past Oxted Library on Gresham Road, coming to a T-junction by Tandridge Council offices.
+Turn right onto Station Road East, passing several possible tea places (eg. Costa Coffee and Coughlans Bakery) on the right.
 The station is on the left in 200m; if you go past this turning you will find Caffè Nero on the left.

 For trains to London from Platform 1 (and other refreshment places) go through the subway under the station and keep right on the far side.
 Café Papillon is the first place on Station Road West and the Oxted Inn is off to the left.